AxisCommunications/acap-computer-vision-sdk-examples/web-server/README.md

+ *Copyright (C) 2021, Axis Communications AB, Lund, Sweden.
+All Rights Reserved.*

  # How to use Web Server in ACAP 4
 This document explains briefly how to build and use [Monkey Web Server](https://github.com/monkey/monkey) in ACAP4.
 Monkey is a fast and lightweight Web Server for Linux.
 It has been designed to be very scalable with low memory and CPU consumption, the perfect solution for Embedded Linux and high end production environments.
 Besides the common features as HTTP server, it expose a flexible C API which aims to behave as a fully HTTP development framework, so it can be extended as desired through the plugins interface.
 The Monkey Web Server [documentation](http://monkey-project.com/documentation/1.5) describes the configuration in detail.

 ## Structure of this application